 What Are the Pell Grant Requirements?

-In a nutshell, to be considered eligible for the Pell Grant:
+In a nutshell, to be considered eligible for the Pell Grant, you:

-- You must demonstrate enough financial need (we'll get to that shortly)
+- Must demonstrate enough financial need (we'll get to the details of this shortly)

-- You can't already have a bachelor's or professional degree
+- Cannot already have a bachelor's or professional degree

 Easy enough, right?
 In the next section, I'll explain exactly what I mean when I say you need to demonstrate "enough financial need."

 What Are the Financial Need Requirements?

 This seems like a simple question, but the answer is actually somewhat complicated.
 Before I can answer this question, I need to briefly explain what financial information is considered important, and why.

 The Department of Education—the government department in charge of federal financial aid—takes a lot of factors into consideration when determining whether to award the Pell Grant.
 Put simply, the greater your family's financial need is, the greater the likelihood that you'll be awarded the grant.

 There's more to determining financial need than just looking at how much your parents make, however; your family's expenses are also taken into account.
 Lower income + more expenses = greater need.